openfin/platform-api-project-seed/test/wdio/README.md

 ## Run the example

 1. host app.json of the Platform Seeed project on localhost:5555
+2. run "npm run build"
-2. run "npm run test"
+3. run "npm run test"

 ## Guidelines for writing tests